Jump to:

 Available or current treatment guidelines

 In MDI, current treatment guidelines recommend an initial course of non-operative management with a structured rehabilitation program.
 A surgical referral may be considered for an identified anatomic lesion and failure of the rehabilitation program.
-According to a recent review article, the surgical intervention revealed 14% of unsatisfactory result due to persistent instability or pain.24
+According to a 2017 review article, the surgical intervention revealed 14% of unsatisfactory result due to persistent instability or pain.27

 For traumatic first-time dislocations, non-operative treatment is often recommended.
-Operative treatment is indicated for recurrent dislocations, Bankart lesions involving greater than 20% of the glenoid fossa, and significantly displaced proximal humerus fractures.
+Operative treatment is usually indicated for persistent pain, recurrent dislocations, Bankart lesions involving greater than 20% of the glenoid fossa, and significantly displaced proximal humerus fractures.

-Conservative treatment in scapular dyskinesis cases aims to restore scapular retraction, posterior tilt, and ER.
-Specific exercises for scapular rehabilitation include flexibility exercises to decrease scapular traction, and scapular stabilization exercises focusing on strengthening the serratus anterior, rhomboids and lower trapezius to optimize scapular kinematics7.
+Conservative treatment in scapular dyskinesis cases aims to restore scapular retraction, posterior tilt, and external rotation.
+Specific exercises for scapular rehabilitation include flexibility exercises to decrease scapular traction, and scapular stabilization exercises focusing on strengthening the serratus anterior, rhomboids and lower trapezius to optimize scapular kinematics.12

 It is unclear currently what role, if any, bracing has in the management of MDI.
-The decision on whether or not to pursue a trial of bracing is an individualized decision and several factors including the patient’s sport, compliance and ability to perform with a brace should be considered.
+The decision to pursue a trial of bracing is an individualized decision and several factors including the patient’s sport, compliance, and ability to perform with a brace should be considered.37

-Prior to return to sport or occupation, the patient should be symptom-free, functionally prepared for return, and without persistent biomechanical abnormalities.
+Prior to return to sport or occupation, the patient should be symptom-free, functionally prepared for return, and without persistent biomechanical abnormalities.38

 At different disease stages

-• Increase the length of pectoralis minor and stretch short head of the biceps (i.e. “unilateral stretch,” “sitting manual stretch,” and “supine manual stretch).10,26
+• Increase the length of pectoralis minor and stretch short head of the biceps (i.e. “unilateral stretch,” “sitting manual stretch,” and “supine manual stretch).14,29

-• Address posterior capsular tightness and glenohumeral internal rotation deficit (i.e., “sleeper stretch,” and “cross body stretch”).10,26
+• Address posterior capsular tightness and glenohumeral internal rotation deficit (i.e., “sleeper stretch,” and “cross body stretch”).14,29

 • Stage 1-Kinetic Chain

 • Focus on hip extensor deficits, core stability, and pelvic control.
-Initial strengthening should involve static exercise with progression to dynamic multiplanar exercises involving trunk rotation.10
+Initial strengthening should involve static exercise with progression to dynamic multiplanar exercises involving trunk rotation.14

 • Stage 2-Scapular Orientation

-• Achieve a neutral position of lumbopelvic, scapulothoracic, and cervical posture (i.e. “occipital lift maneuver”).26
+• Achieve a neutral position of lumbopelvic, scapulothoracic, and cervical posture (i.e. “occipital lift maneuver”).29

 • Stage 3-Muscle Control